 Kyle Buchanan, CNP.

 I was raised in a small town about an hour north of Toronto, Ontario.
-Small town, big dreams kinda kid.
+Small town, but it had a theatre, which welcomed me in.
 I liked performing.
 I liked making people smile.
 And I liked making people feel good.

-Inside, I wasn’t feeling so good.
+Inside though, I really wasn’t feeling that good.
 I was overweight, and plagued with anxiety.
 In the 8th grade I reached my heaviest weight at 210 pounds.
 I was bullied for my size, among other attributes.
 I was called “fudge-packer” - and I literally thought it was because I was so large that I must work in a fudge factory in order to get free fudge.
 I’m happy for my younger self that my fragile ego thought it was just that.

 I call anxiety my oldest friend, it’s been a part of my life since I can remember.
 The bullying didn’t help, but I’d be lying if I said I didn’t bully myself on a daily basis.
 It’s something I struggled with every single day.